 Medical necessity must be supported by adequate and complete documentation in the patient's medical record that describes the procedure and the medical rationale for it as in the requirements above.
-For any retrospective review, a full operative report and/or the clinical care plan is needed.
+For any retrospective review, a full operative report and/or the medical plan of care is needed.